nih-cfde/cfde-deriva/README.md

 This process is relatively expensive as it, in effect, performs ingest over again for each constituent datapackage.
-However, instead of producing a number of per-submission review catalogs, it produces a merged release catalog.
+However, instead of producing a number of per-submission review catalogs, it produces a merged release catalog, combining all the constituent submission information.

+#### Defining or maintaining the CFDE next-release draft

+The release tools facilitate the preparation of a special draft release which is intended to track the likely consituent submissions for the "next CFDE release".
+When invoked without other arguments, the release draft sub-command idempotently creates or updates this record to reflect the latest _approved_ submissions from each DCC:

+`python -m 'cfde_deriva.release' draft`

+A built-in description value (currently `future release candidates`) is applied to mark the new draft release, and/or used to locate the existing record.
+Each time the command is invoked, the existing record will be updated to reflect the latest approved submissions.

+Environment variables (some shared with the submission module):

+- `DERIVA_SERVERNAME=hostname` (defaults to the dev sandbox API endpoint)
+- `DRAFT_NEED_DCC=true` whether DCC approval is required for constituent datapackages (default true)
+- `DRAFT_NEED_CFDE=false` whether CFDE-CC approval is required for consituent datapackages (default false)

+(A draft release is one in the `cfde_registry_rel_status:planning` state.
+The implicit next-release draft is both in this state and bearing the special built-in descrption value.
+In the event that an admin user manually creates multiple draft releases with the same description field value, this tool will locate and maintain the _earliest_ draft, sorting by record creation time in the release registry.)

-#### Defining a draft release
+#### Defining ad-hoc draft releases

 The release tools are oriented around release definitions which are created in the registry _before_ any release data is prepared.
+Aside from the CFDE next-release draft, the tool can also create other drafts with different description values:

-`python -m 'cfde_deriva.release' draft`
+`python -m 'cfde_deriva.release' draft new [<description>]`

-A new `CFDE`.`release` record is created in the registry, automatically populated by the most recently submitted and approved release for each CF Program.
-When a release has already been drafted, but you wish to update it to reflect recent submission or approval activities, an optional release_id is supplied:
+With this invocation, a new `CFDE`.`release` record is created in the registry, automatically populated by the most recently submitted and approved release for each CF Program.
+When a release has already been drafted as such, but you wish to update it to reflect recent submission or approval activities, the previously generated release_id is supplied in place of the `new` keyword:

-`python -m 'cfde_deriva.release' draft <release_id>`
+`python -m 'cfde_deriva.release' draft <release_id> [<description>]`

 Command-like arguments:

 - release_id is a `CFDE`.`release`.`id` key from the registry
+- description is a short, human-readable string which will be visible in the release registry

 A release definition can also be created or revised manually via the registry's web UI.
 This CLI wrapper is a convenience layer to automatically update the stored definitions.

-Environment variables (some shared with the submission module):

-- `DERIVA_SERVERNAME=hostname` (defaults to the dev sandbox API endpoint)
-- `SQLITE_TMPDIR=/path/to/dir` will override the default SQLite temp file storage location
-- `DRAFT_NEED_DCC=true` whether DCC approval is required for constituent datapackages (default true)
-- `DRAFT_NEED_CFDE=false` whether CFDE-CC approval is required for consituent datapackages (default false)
+See previous sub-section for environment variables affecting the `release draft` sub-command.

 #### Release build